Transportation in Palawan

 Can I travel between El Nido and Coron by boat?

-Yes — a shared bangka service called the El Nido–Coron island ferry connects the two towns, passing through impressive limestone scenery along the way.
+Yes — a shared bangka service called the El Nido–Coron island ferry connects the two towns, passing through stunning limestone scenery along the way.
 The journey takes roughly 8–10 hours and costs around ₱2,000–₱2,500 per person; it operates seasonally and is weather-dependent, so always confirm departure the day before.
 A faster but pricier option is the Montenegro Lines fast ferry, cutting the trip to about 4–5 hours.

 What is the best way to get around El Nido town?